Auto-enrolment pensions in Ireland: everything you need to know

 Key takeaways

-• What is auto-enrolment: Starting in late 2024 or early 2025, employers in Ireland will automatically enrol eligible employees in a new pension scheme to boost retirement savings
+• What is auto-enrolment: Effective 30 September 2025, employers in Ireland will automatically enrol eligible employees in a new pension scheme to boost retirement savings

 • How auto-enrolment works: Your contributions are matched by your employer and topped up by the Government, gradually increasing over the first 10 years of the scheme